kidaekim/econometrics/README.md

 # econometrics

-This repository includes the use cases of some handy econometrics techniques in Python and R.
+This repository includes the use cases of some handy econometrics techniques.

 Data sets used: